pepopo978/nampower/README.md

 any ticks.
 Since your latency can vary it is safer to do a percentage of your latency instead to minimize the chance of having a tick cut off.
 This is controlled by the cvar `NP_ChannelLatencyReductionPercentage` which defaults to 75.

-Channeling spells can be interrupted outside the channel queue window by casting any spell.
+Channeling spells can be interrupted outside the channel queue window by casting any spell if `NP_InterruptChannelsOutsideQueueWindow` is set to 1.
 During the channel queue window you cannot interrupt the channel unless you turn off `NP_QueueChannelingSpells`.
 You can always move to interrupt a channel at any time.

 #### NP_OptimizeBufferUsingPacketTimings